Truth does not contradict itself. When all around is confusion and chaos, Truth alone stands unassailable.

 ANSWER: It is true that the Israelites left Egypt on the 15th day of the First month.
 However they did not break the Sabbath, because the holy hours were already over by the time they left.

-They departed from Rameses in the first month, on the fifteenth day of the first month; on the day after the Passover the children of Israel went out with boldness in the sight of all the Egyptians.
-(Numbers 33:3, NKJV)
+Numbers 33:3 - "And they departed from Rameses in the first month, on the fifteenth day of the first month; on the morrow after the passover the children of Israel went out with an high hand in the sight of all the Egyptians."

 The date of the Exodus was the 15th of Abib, the first month, on the day after the Passover.
 Within a lunar month, the 15th is always a seventh-day Sabbath.
 However, the Israelites left at night, after the sacred hours of the Sabbath were past.